-Considering the importance of an opt-in option, larger organizations even go for a ‘double opt-in’ option i.e. after the receiver of their marketing message firstly enters his/her email address to subscribe to their list, they send them a confirmation email which contains a special link back to their email marketing campaign, which verifies that this visitor did indeed sign up to their mailing list.
+Some organizations even go for a ‘double opt-in’ option i.e. after the receiver of their marketing message firstly enters his/her email address to subscribe to their list, they send a confirmation email which contains a special link which verifies that this visitor did indeed sign up to their mailing list.
 This way they easily avoid spamming and their customers develop a sense of respect for them.

 4. Creating the Message

 Once you plan out your campaign objectives and also get permissions of your customers, the next step is to create the actual message that needs to be sent out.
 There are some points to be remembered while creating your email marketing message:

 - The subject line is the most essential element of email message content.
 The subject line should always make sense and should standout.

 - Create the content of your message absolutely clear and easily readable.

 - Go for the ‘inverted pyramid model of message construction i.e. start from ‘most important’ information to ‘less important’ one

 - Web readers have very less time and are always in a hurry so keep your message short, to-the-point and ensure its relevance.

 - There are certain essential elements of an email message content i.e. the ‘to’ line and ‘from’ line, the subject line, the offer, the format, the body copy, the message category, message personalization, and targeting.